LaserQueue/LaserQueue/README.md

 - `-q`, `--quiet`: Start without output.
 Only applies to start.sh.
 Equivalent to `>/dev/null`.
 - `-b`, `--queue-backup`: Enable queue backups.
 The queue will load from the cache on start, and cache every 20 seconds.
 - `-r`, `--regen-config`: Regenerate the config.
 Accepts positional arguments in the form `-r key key2 key3 ...`.
 If it recieves positionals, it will only regenerate those config values.
+- `-S`, `--no-install`: Does not install dependencies that are not met.
+Otherwise, you will be prompted unless you use `--install-all`.
+- `-U`, `--no-update`: Does not install or prompt for updates.
+- `-P`, `--no-plugins`: Does not load plugins.
-- `-n`, `--regen-host`: Regenerate the host in the config.
+- `-H`, `--no-regen-host`: Do not regenerate the host in the config.
 Does not affect any other config values.
-- `-s`, `--skip-install`: Does not install dependencies that are not met.
-Otherwise, you will be prompted unless you use `--install-all`.
-- `-nu`, `--no-update`: Does not install or prompt for updates.
-- `-np`, `--no-plugins`: Does not load plugins.
 - `--new-password`: No short option.
 Allows you to reset the admin password from within the program.
 - `--backend`: No short option.
 Only runs the backend.
 - `--frontend`: No short option.
 Only runs the frontend.